 - You must apply to the IPO.
 You can get help from a patent attorney or trade mark attorney, or make the application yourself.

 - Design registration lasts for an initial five years and can be extended up to 25 years.
-Initial fees are £60 for a single application.
-For multiple applications the first design is registered at £60 with subsequent designs on the same application registered at £40.
+Initial fees are £50 for a single online application (or £60 by post).
+Fees for multiple applications are cost-effective: for example, you can make up to ten applications online for £70

 - Deferring a design registration for up to 12 months will cost an additional £40, to be paid when publication is requested.